 Blue Lagoon Iceland

 After passing through the turbines, the steam and hot water go through a heat exchanger to provide heat for the municipal water heating system before then being fed into the lagoon in which bathers can enjoy its recreational uses and purported medicinal properties.

-While there is theoretically nothing wrong with that, it is still not a natural process.
+While nothing is theoretically wrong with that, it is still not a natural process.

+Blue Lagoon Iceland